Stanley Whitman

-Stanley Whitman (November 15, 1918 - May 24, 2017) was an American real estate developer and philanthropist who developed Bal Harbour Shops, an open-air shopping mall in Bal Harbour, Florida, a suburb of Miami Beach, Florida.
-With sales of $3,400 per square foot through the end of the first quarter of 2022, Bal Harbour Shops is one of the highest grossing shopping centers in the world.
+Stanley Whitman (November 15, 1918 - May 24, 2017) was an American real estate developer best known for developing Bal Harbour Shops, an open-air shopping mall in Bal Harbour, Florida, a suburb of Miami Beach, Florida.

-In 2012, the International Council of Shopping Centers named Bal Harbour Shops the world's top-producing shopping center, based on annual sales per square foot.
-Whitman recognized the potential of bringing upscale retailers like Neiman Marcus and Saks Fifth Avenue to a shopping center in an outdoor tropical setting.
 Whitman also helped to incorporate Bal Harbour Village, at the north end of the Miami Beach barrier island, in 1946.

 Early life and education

-Stanley Finch Whitman was born on November 15, 1918, in Evanston, Illinois, to William and Leona E. Whitman, and grew up entirely in Miami Beach, Florida.

-William Whitman owned a printing company in Chicago and also developed real estate properties in the Miami area.
+Stanley Finch Whitman was born on November 15, 1918, in Evanston, Illinois, to William and Leona Whitman, and grew up in Miami Beach, Florida.
+William owned a printing company in Chicago and developed real estate properties in the Miami area.

-In the 1920s, William and Leona Whitman developed some of the most iconic destinations in Miami Beach, including Española Way, properties on Lincoln Road and much of the ocean frontage on Collins Avenue between Twenty-Ninth Street and Forty-Fourth Street.
+In the 1920s, William and Leona developed real estate destinations in Miami Beach, including Española Way, properties on Lincoln Road and much of the ocean frontage on Collins Avenue between 29th and 44th Street.
 They also developed Whitman-by-the-Sea, the first hotel built on Miami Beach after the 1926 Miami Hurricane.
-In 1930, Leona Whitman became a founding member of the exclusive Surf Club.
-In the 1950s, she sold to Ben Novack the property that became Novack's Fontainebleau Miami Beach.
+In 1930, Leona became a founding member of the exclusive Surf Club.
+In the 1950s, she sold the property that later became Fontainebleau Miami Beach to Ben Novack.

-Stanley Whitman grew up on Miami Beach with his brothers, Bill and Dudley, in a single-family home on the oceanfront side of Collins Avenue at 32nd Street and Collins Avenue, the current site of the Faena Hotel Miami Beach.
+Whitman and his brothers, Bill and Dudley, were raised in a single-family home on the oceanfront side of Collins Avenue at 32nd Street, the current site of the Faena Hotel Miami Beach.
 He graduated from Ida M. Fischer High School, and enrolled at Duke University in 1936.

-Stanley's father, William F. Whitman, died of a heart failure on November 25, 1936, at the age of 77.
+Whitman's father died of a heart failure on November 25, 1936, at the age of 77.
 His mother, Leona, sold the Chicago printing business and invested most of the proceeds into Florida real estate, including properties on Lincoln Road and mid-Miami Beach oceanfront properties.